ton-blockchain/ton/docker/README.md

 The TON node, whether it is validator or fullnode, requires a public IP address.
 If your server is within an internal network or kubernetes you have to make sure that the required ports are available from the outside.

+Also pay attention at [hardware requirements](https://docs.ton.org/participate/run-nodes/full-node) for TON fullnodes and validators.
+Pods and StatefulSets in this guide imply these requirements.

 It is recommended to everyone to read Docker chapter first in order to get a better understanding about TON Docker image and its parameters.

 ## Docker <a name="docker"></a>